-The IOC, in its capacity of Permanent Observer to the UN, has been supportive of this initiative as it values its potential to recognise sports organisations’ role in and contribution to social change and human development.
+The IOC, in its capacity of Permanent Observer to the UN, has been supportive of this initiative, as it values its potential to recognise sports organisations’ role in and contribution to social change and human development.

 Sport as a universal tool for development

 The annual IDSDP is also a fitting complement to the celebration of Olympic Day, which, introduced by the IOC in 1948, commemorates the founding of the modern Olympic Movement, each year on 23 June.
-Millions of people in countries around the world participate in a wide variety of Olympic Day activities, from sport to educational and cultural activities.
+Millions of people in countries around the world participate in a wide variety of activities, from sport to educational and cultural activities.

-Visit the UN official page on the International Day of Sport for Development and Peace
+Fighting for peace with an Olympic spirit on the International Day of Sport for Development and Peace